Flower Photoshoot Ideas (+ photography tips!)

 If you love flowers and photography like me, you probably don’t need convincing why flowers are lovely to use in photos (but here’s a few reasons).

-- The colors of flowers breathe life into your photos.
+• The colors of flowers add life to your photos.

-- Makes great backgrounds for selfies, graduation photos, senior picture ideas, special announcements, weddings, or just because you love flowers.
+• Makes great backgrounds for selfies, graduation photos, senior picture ideas, special announcements, weddings, or just because.

 Props

 Props can elevate your photos!
-It doesn’t have to be anything expensive or big, it’s in the little details that create a story in your photo.
+It doesn’t have to be anything expensive or big, it’s the little details that elevate your photo.

-- Less is more!
-Holding or putting a couple of flowers in your back pocket can make for a pretty and simple photo.
+• Less is more!
+Putting a couple of flowers in your back pocket can make for a pretty and simple photo.

-- You can use things around your home you already own!
+• You can use things around your home you already own for those Pinterest perfect photos.

 Camera tips

-If you’re a hobbyist or want to get into photography, these are my beginner tips.
+If you’re a hobbyist or want to get into photography, then read below for my beginner tips.

-- You don’t need expensive camera equipment, you can use your phone.
-Some phones have an expert RAW mode to shoot it!
+1. You can use your phone!
+Some phones have an expert RAW mode to shoot to capture more details.

-- If you are interested in photography, I currently use an (old but trusty) Canon EOS 70D slr with a EF 50 mm f/1.8 lens.
-I’m upgrading my camera equipment but this has lasted me years and years.
-Upgrading my lens is what really improved my photos!
+2. If you are interested in photography, I currently use an (old but trusty) Canon EOS 70D slr with a EF 50 mm f/1.8 lens.
+I’m upgrading my camera equipment but this camera has lasted me years and years.
+Upgrading my lens really helped to improve my photos!
 Lenses are super important!

-- Composition matters.
+3. Composition matters.
 When you take a photo, you are deciding what you’re including or excluding in the shot.
 What you choose to include and the angles in which you shoot will tell a visual story.
-It’s a little more detailed than that, but that’s a start.
+It’s a little more detailed than that, but it’s a start and something to think about.

 Backlight vs. front-light